Panty Fetish

 Psychology

 Panty fetishism fits the standard, if incompletely evidenced, models of fetish formation.
-The dominant account is associative learning: the garment becomes coupled to a formative sexual experience and acquires arousal value through conditioning: the mechanism Binet anticipated in 1887.
+The dominant account is associative learning: the garment becomes coupled to a formative sexual experience and acquires arousal value through conditioning, the mechanism Binet anticipated in 1887.
 Overlapping explanations emphasise the symbolic charge of underwear as a concealed, taboo, intensely private item, which heightens its erotic salience.
 For the subset whose interest centres on a worn pair, olfactory association is often cited, linking scent to a specific person or encounter.
 As with most fetishes, the causal evidence is thin and largely retrospective, and no single theory is established.

 Prevalence & culture

-Direct, garment-specific prevalence figures are scarce, so estimates are anchored to broader fetishism research.
+Direct, garment-specific prevalence figures are scarce, so estimates are anchored to broader fetishism research, which suggests intimate-apparel interest is common rather than rare.
 Joyal & Carpentier (2017), a representative provincial survey of 1,040 adults, found that 26% reported interest in fetishism: a level the authors describe as neither rare nor statistically unusual, and not significantly different between men and women.
-The large internet-based study by Scorolli et al. (2007) found that "objects usually associated with the body" (the class that includes underwear and other garments) accounted for about 30% of fetish preferences, second only to body parts.
-Culturally, underwear is among the most recognised garment fetishes, widely referenced in media and supporting sizeable online communities and a niche commercial market in worn items; the figures here remain approximations rather than directly measured values for panties alone.
+The large internet-based study by Scorolli et al. (2007) found that "objects usually associated with the body," the class that includes underwear and other garments, accounted for about 30% of fetish preferences, second only to body parts.

 Safety, consent & law